 - Business Services - Get more information about the many business aspects associated with managing an animal care and use project, including fee-for-service research support services and budget consultation to assist with your next research grant proposal.

 - Animal Use - Information on the many animal care and use services offered by the U-M, including animal transport, animal use and occupational safety, animal husbandry, veterinary care consultations, and animal enrichment.

-If you are a member of the media, or have a media inquiry, please contact the Animal Care & Use Office at email@example.com or call (734) 763-8028 and your question will be routed to the appropriate public relations contact.
+If you are a member of the media, or have a media inquiry, please email email@example.com or call the Michigan Medicine Department of Communication at (734) 764-2220 and your question will be routed to the appropriate media team member.